NixOS/rfcs/rfcs/0000-flakes.md

 ## Lock files and reproducible evaluation

-Dependencies specified in `flake.nix` are typically "unlocked": they are specified as flake references that don't specify an exact revision (e.g. `nixpkgs` rather than `github:NixOS/nixpkgs/4a7047c6e93e8480eb4ca7fd1fd5a2aa457d9082`).
+Inputs specified in `flake.nix` are typically "unlocked": they are flake references that don't specify an exact revision (e.g. `nixpkgs` rather than `github:NixOS/nixpkgs/4a7047c6e93e8480eb4ca7fd1fd5a2aa457d9082`).
 To ensure reproducibility, Nix will automatically generate and use a *lock file* called `flake.lock` in the flake's directory.
 The lock file contains a tree of mappings from the flake references specified in `flake.nix` to direct flake references that contain revisions.

-For example, the inputs
+For example, if `flake.nix` contains
 ```
 inputs =
   [ "nixpkgs"
     github:edolstra/import-cargo
   ];
 ```
-might result in the following lock file:
+then the resulting lock file might be:
 ```
 {
     "version": 2,